How to Safely Transport Firearms in California

 If you are facing criminal charges for incorrectly transporting firearms, contact jD LAW, P.C. at (760) 630-2000 right away.
-Our San Diego criminal defense attorney is a former LAPD investigator and a certified criminal defense specialist who has worked in the field of criminal law for more than 30 years.
+Our lead San Diego criminal defense attorney is a former LAPD investigator and a certified criminal defense specialist who has worked in the field of criminal law for more than 30 years.
 He has the knowledge and skills to help you pursue the most favorable outcome in your case.

 Don’t Waste Any Time!

 Call us today for a FREE Consultation